students working with a brain prop.

 On your application form, you'll need to know our institution code - it's L24 - and the course code.
 If you click through to the UCAS website using the button below, it'll take you to the right place with all the information you need.

-You'll need to write a personal statement - we've prepared a guide to help you.
+As part of your application, you'll need to write a personal statement - we've prepared a guide to help you.

 This course is not available to students on a Student Route Visa.